 John and Catherine Pawson, Sir David and Evelyn Chipperfield, Edward Jones and Sir Jeremy Dixon, John McAslan OBE, Dame Zaha Hadid, the late Sebastian de Ferranti and the late Jan Kaplicky

-Thanks especially to my long-time chum the photographer Andrew Putler
+Thanks especially to my long-time chum, the extraordinarily talented photographer Andrew Putler

 Also to Richard Davies, Simon Kennedy, Michael Dyer, Richard Bryant, Gary Withers at Imagination, Nicholas Grace, Victoria & Albert Museum, Roderick Coyne, Teresa Hatton and Angelo Hornak